fruition-partners/filesync/README.md

 FileSync synchronizes local file changes to mapped records in ServiceNow instances.

-This enables ServiceNow developers to use their favorite integrated development environments (IDEs) and text editors like WebStorm and Sublime for editing JavaScript, HTML, Jelly and other code - without wasting time and interrupting development workflow copying and pasting code into a browser.
+This enables ServiceNow developers to use their favorite integrated development environments (IDEs) and text editors like WebStorm, Sublime and Brackets for editing JavaScript, HTML, Jelly and other code - without wasting time and interrupting development workflow copying and pasting code into a browser.

 When a file changes within a configured root (project) folder, the parent folder and file name are used to identify the